... to ensure that everyone gets the attention they deserve

 - We then take a close look at the legislative explanations for Tax Court Jurisdiction over various actions and practice writing the Petition (initial pleading).

-- We then enter into a discussion about the IRS independent Office of Appeals, but from a perspective unfamiliar to the CPA and EA bar candidate - that of a tax litigator negotiating with a government attorney.
+- We then enter into a discussion about the IRS Independent Office of Appeals, but from a perspective unfamiliar to the CPA and EA bar candidate - that of a tax litigator negotiating with a government attorney.

 - Next, we turn our attention to informal discovery and enact a mock Branerton Conference, after which we will engage in various negotiation tactics to attempt a Settlement (over trial) and then write the initial Stipulation.